ImperialCollegeLondon/ReCoDE-NavierStokesPropagator/README.md

 ## Getting Started

+1. Clone the repository
+2. Launch Julia pkg mode via "]" in the REPL.
+3. Activate the package environment via "activate ." .
+4. Testing can be done by entering "pkg> test" .
 <!-- An overview of the files and folder in the exemplar.
 Not all files and directories need to be listed, just the important sections of your project, like the learning material, the code, the tests, etc.